ga4gh/vrs/docs/source/impl-guide/example.rst

 chromosome 13, assembly GRCh38) at position 32936732 from the
 reference nucleotide ``G`` to ``C``.

-In VR, a contiguous change is represented using an :ref:`allele` object, which is composed of a :ref:`Location <location>` and of the :ref:`State <state>` at that location.
+In VRS, a contiguous change is represented using an :ref:`allele` object, which is composed of a :ref:`Location <location>` and of the :ref:`State <state>` at that location.
 Location and State are abstract concepts: VRS is designed to accommodate many kinds of